 - The construction sector in Brussels: Findings and perspectives towards a circular economy (2017)

-- The Cyclical Economy Linking, creating and retaining value (European Commission - 2014) (GR)
+- The Circular Economy Linking, creating and retaining value (European Commission - 2014) (GR)

 - Interactive illustration of the European Parliamentary Research Service